melborne/bloopsong/README.md

 # Bloopsong

-TODO: Write a gem description
+bloopsong is a DSL for _why's bloopsaphone.

 ## Installation